menu

 Demographics

 The people who call Hill City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hill City residents report their race to be White, followed by Native American.
+The greatest number of Hill City residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hill City include German, Irish, Swedish, Norwegian, and Danish.

 The most common language spoken in Hill City is English.
 Other important languages spoken here include Polish and Italian.